top of page

 Trace minerals are beneficial for fig trees in several ways:

-Improving fruit quality: Trace minerals play an important role in the color, size, and taste of the fruit, for example, zinc is important for the production of sugars in fruits, and iron is important for the color of the fruit.
+• Improving fruit quality: Trace minerals play an important role in the color, size, and taste of the fruit.
+For example, zinc is important for the production of sugars in fruits, and iron is important for the color of the fruit.

-Improving resistance to pests and diseases: Some trace minerals like copper and manganese have been shown to enhance the plant's resistance to pests and diseases.
+• Improving resistance to pests and diseases: Some trace minerals, like copper and manganese, have been shown to enhance the plant's resistance to pests and diseases.

 Foliar fertilizer sprays - Which is the best, when to apply them & are they effective?